-By 1996 the company employed a close-knit team of professionals, each having vast experience of participation with foreign software development projects.
-Now it was time for the company to make a name for itself on the international IT market.
+By 1996 the company employed a close-knit team of professionals, each having vast experience of participation in foreign software development projects.
+Now it was the time for the company to make a name for itself on the international IT market.

-The company then won the World Bank tender on development of the internal information system development for the Kyiv tax administration; this became the first big independent project of the company.
+The company then won the World Bank tender on the development of the internal information system for the Kyiv Tax Administration; this became the first big independent project of the company.
 The main challenge of the project was to meet the extremely difficult requirements and evaluations of the work performed.
-The end software product was subject to stress and overload testing that was executed under strict supervision of foreign experts.
+The end software product was subject to rigorous stress and overload testing that was executed under strict supervision of foreign experts.

-Summer 1997 — the company already employed 40 IT professionals, so new opportunities opened up for the company in the domain of business solutions development.
+Summer 1997 — the company’s team already numbered 40 IT professionals, so new opportunities opened up for the company in the domain of business solutions development.

 2002 — the “Dotcom bubble” situation on the American stock market affected Infopulse Ukraine, as well as other IT companies throughout the world.
 The main objective effort of Infopulse at that hard time was to preserve the team — dismissals were considered to be a measure of last resort that could lead to shutting down the company.